Sudhanshu-Dubey14/Blogs_MD/Git.md

 Git was created by Linus Torvalds (the man who created linux) in 2005 for development of the Linux kernel, with other kernel developers contributing to its initial development.
 Its current maintainer since 2005 is Junio Hamano.

-And though there are a lot of simple and advanced tutorials to learn git like
+And though there are a lot of tutorials to learn git like [this simple one](http://rogerdudler.github.io/git-guide/) and [this detailed one](https://www.tutorialspoint.com/git/)

+But what you will get here, is my experience in git on linux i.e what all git commands I have ever used.
+So they will be a kind indication as to what commands you will mostly need while working with git.
+Of course, it would be dynamic post which will be propostionate with my experience in git.

+So lets start!

-# Creating a Repo
+## Creating a Repo

-1. Create a new directory.
+1. Create a new directory (using mkdir).
-2. Run :
+2. Run the following to create a new git repository:

 **``git init``**

-to create a new git repository.

----

-# The Workflow
+## The Workflow

 - Your local repository consists of three "trees" maintained by git.
 - The first one is your Working Directory which holds the actual files.
 - The second one is the Index which acts as a staging area.
 - And finally the HEAD which points to the last commit you've made.

---

 ![Git Workflow](http://rogerdudler.github.io/git-guide/img/trees.png "Git Workflow")

---

-# Tracking Changes
+## Tracking Changes

 - Now if you want to see what changes you have made with regards to the files, then you run:

 **``git status``**

---

-# Proposing Changes
+## Proposing Changes

 - You can propose changes (add it to the Index) using: